 The Louisiana State Police (LSP) is statutorily designated as the only agency authorized to conduct MCSAP activities within the State of Louisiana.
 As such, we are designated as the Lead MCSAP Agency in Louisiana.
-MCSAP enforcement is provided by 130 Commissioned and 8 Civilian NAS-Certified Inspectors throughout the Department, all of whom are committed to supporting FMCSA's goal of promoting CMV safety and reducing the number and severity of CMV large truck and bus crashes.
+MCSAP enforcement has 131 commissioned, 9 Civilian NAS-Certified Inspectors throughout the Department, all committed to supporting FMCSA's goal of promoting CMV safety and reducing the number and severity of CMV large truck and bus crashes.